stritar/hud/docs/shopping-list.md

   - Amazon.de search: `BNO055 9DOF Modul` or `BNO055 GY-955`
   - **Watch out**: some listings ship the cheaper MPU-9250 with a misleading title — confirm the chip name "BNO055" appears in product photos
   - **Watch out**: clone modules often have I²C address `0x29` instead of Adafruit's `0x28` — both work, just need to pass the right address in code
+  - **Headers not pre-soldered** on the Adafruit-original — the 10-pin male header strip ships loose in the bag.
+We're soldering it ourselves; see the **Soldering supplies** section below.
   - Berlin fallback: eckstein-shop.de, or berrybase.de
   - Adafruit-original part on Amazon.de runs ~€25; clones ~€15
+  - **Picked**: Minhe GY-BNO055 (Amazon.de, ~€13).
+Has on-board LDO so VIN tolerates 3–5 V; headers ship loose (we solder them).
+Verify chip markings on arrival before soldering.

 - [ ] **BMP280 barometric pressure breakout** — €4–8
   - Amazon.de search: `BMP280 Modul I2C` (AZ-Delivery sells a 3-pack ~€8)